zhazhabiu/MvTracking/README.md

 This is the official implementation of《MvT: Event-based Multi-view Projection for Multiple Object Tracking》using Python.

+The demo is published.
+Source code will be published when the paper is accepted.

 ## Examples on Experiments
 ECDataset
 ![image](./visualize/fig9.jpg)